 A day late, but yes, I baked.
 It's not too late to say Merry Christmas and Happy New Year!
 Hope you are having a joyous holiday season.
 Looking forward to new beginnings, new ideas – maybe some sort of personal Renaissance – that may inspire others?
 Wouldn't that be nice?

 Quite a different Halloween this year.
-I felt it had already past because at the office we are working on Thanksgiving.
+I felt it had already passed because at the office we are working on Thanksgiving.
 Maya has outgrown trick-or-treating.
 Ellie is old enough to go without me.
 I am grateful that I was able to work from home just to be around for it.
 And thankful that Ellie had enough time and energy to carve a pumpkin.
 Our family traditions that have stuck: Charlie the skeleton was given to us by Grandpa Bob many years ago.
 One of our few decorations - he must always sit on the front porch.
 Lucky's third year in our home and the girls made her wear the tutu again.
 Such a sweet sleepy ballerina puppy.

 Yesterday on my way to work I drove past a house with a huge mountain of garbage at the curb which included stacks and stacks of furniture.
 I did a quick u-turn in the middle of the road to rescue this end table from the top of the heap.
 The girls did not want me to bring it in the house because they think it smells horrible.
 This morning I scrubbed it down with a variety of cleansers and it does still have a very peculiar smell that resembles rotten pickles?
 I don't know if I will ever take the time to strip it down.
 The finish is in pretty bad shape and the shelf, I'm guessing, was a late addition of a piece of ply wood glued in.
 I am surprised how well it matched the rest of the piece.
 I just couldn't resist.